“We do not ride on the railroad; it rides upon us.” — Henry David Thoreau, Walden

 The Environmental Toll of a Digital World

-In summary, Thoreau’s observation that “the railroad rides upon us” is more than just a historical curiosity.
-It is a timeless warning about our relationship with technology.
+In summary, the “we do not ride on the railroad; it rides upon us quote origin” reveals a timeless warning about our relationship with technology.
 Whether it’s the steam locomotive, the smartphone, or the algorithm, our powerful tools have the potential to control us if we are not mindful.
 They can dictate the pace of our lives, shape our desires, and damage our planet.
 Ultimately, Thoreau’s message challenges us to step off the fast-moving train of endless progress and ask a fundamental question: Are we truly the ones in the driver’s seat?